 I have also been a Non-Executive Board member of a NHS Primary Care Trust and a not-for-profit Housing Association.

-- Mir, A., Conway, E. (2018 in press) ‘The advantages and disadvantages of integrated reporting for UK multinational enterprises’.
+- Mir, A., Conway, E. (2018) ‘The advantages and disadvantages of integrated reporting for UK multinational enterprises’.
 Critical Perspectives on Business Management.
 Volume 6, pp. 2-20.

-- Kalinga, N., Conway, E. (2018 in press) ‘An Investigation into the Wage Rates in the Malawian Tea Industry’.
+- Kalinga, N., Conway, E. (2018) ‘An Investigation into the Wage Rates in the Malawian Tea Industry’.
 Critical Perspectives on Business Management.
 Volume 6, pp. 42-57.

 - Mtambalika, I., Conway, E. (2016) ‘Accountants’ perceptions of the development of Integrated Reporting – a two country study’.
 Critical Perspectives on Business Management.
 Volume 5, pp2-16.